Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Basset Hounds: Born to Howl

-Yes, Basset Hounds howl (and bark) a lot more than many other breeds, but you can’t really blame them.
+Yes, Basset Hounds howl (and bark) more than many other breeds, but you can’t really blame them.
 The dog was initially bred to be loud enough for hunters to hear it from several yards away.

 Although modern Basset Hounds are more often kept as pets, they maintain the instinct to express their feelings through sound.
 These deep-chested dogs are capable of impressive vocal efforts for their size.
 Whether they’re excited, bored, or chasing prey like squirrels and the family cat, Basset Hounds will tell you all about it.